cockroachdb/docs/v21.2/security-reference/authorization.md

 docs_area: reference.security
 ---

-Authorization, generally, is the control over WHO (users/roles) can do WHAT (e.g read, write, update, delete, grant, etc.) to WHICH RESOURCES (databases, tables, clusters, schemas, rows, users, etc.).
+Authorization, generally, is the control over WHO (users/roles) can perform WHICH ACTIONS (e.g read, write, update, delete, grant, etc.) to WHICH RESOURCES or TARGETS (databases, tables, clusters, schemas, rows, users, jobs, etc.).

 {{site.data.alerts.callout_info}}
 CockroachDB has a unified authorization model, meaning that a given user's permissions are governed by the same policies in different contexts such as accessing the SQL shell or viewing data from the DB Console.
 {{site.data.alerts.end}}

 ## Users and roles